neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 :::{note}

-We don't have a connectome for the human brain so instead, in this section, we’ll look at a more macro level.
+We don't have a connectome for the human brain so instead, in this section, we'll look at a more macro level.
 :::

 ## Glial cells